Murder Bail Bonds

 Areas We Serve The Entire Connecticut State.

-While we have headquarters based in Middletown CT, our team offers statewide service.
+While we have headquarters based in Middletown CT, Hartford CT, New Haven CT, our team offers statewide service.
 That means that no matter where you’re located in Connecticut, we’ll head your way and make sure that you’re assisted with the bail bonds and paperwork you require to be released.

 We Provide Bail Bonds To All Eight Counties in Connecticut.